Tax deductible work boots and uniforms

 June 30th is nearly upon us and it's nearly tax time.
 The end of financial year is a perfect time to update your work boots, work uniforms, hi vis workwear, or other work shoes and uniforms that you need for your job.
 Many of these items are tax deductible and claimable on your tax return.

-The general rule of thumb is that if you have a particular uniform requirement, need a specific type of boot or workwear for your role (such as steel cap boots, or hi vis workwear), you can claim this back on tax.
+The general rule of thumb is that if you have a particular uniform requirement, need a specific type of boot or workwear for your role (such as safety toe boots, or hi vis workwear), you can claim this back on tax.
 Because she wear offers women's safety boots, work shoes and workwear often needed as part of an official uniform or industry requirement, many of our items are tax deductible.

 Because we are shoe wizards and not tax accountants, we also encourage you to check with your local accountant or tax organisation (see below for advice on how to do this).